coderefinery/recipe-book/soups/pure.md

 - water
 - a bit more good water
-- a bit less water
+- a bit less bad water